amorenaorcl/cloudtestdrive/AppDev/ATP-OKE/LabGuide250Devcs-proj.md

 **You are now ready to start configuring your CI/CD flows in this project!**

-- create the necessary database objects
-- build your application Docker Container
-- deploy the container to a Kubernetes cluster

 Go back to the overview page and select the next lab step to continue.

 ---